Glen Echo Park (Maryland)

 Glen Echo Park is an arts and cultural center in Glen Echo, Maryland, a suburb of Washington, D.C.
 Located about 9 mi northwest of the city's downtown area, the park's site was initially developed in 1891 as a National Chautauqua Assembly.

-Following the foreclosure and sale of the Chautauqua grounds in 1903, leisure facilities were developed there to serve the city's growing population.
+After the foreclosure and sale of the Chautauqua grounds in 1903, leisure facilities were developed there to serve the city's growing population.
 In 1911, the site was expanded to become the privately owned Glen Echo Amusement Park, a popular facility that operated until 1968.

-The National Park Service (NPS) now operates the park, which serves the Washington area as a regional cultural resource when offering classes, workshops and performances in the visual and performing arts.
+The National Park Service (NPS) now operates the park, which functions as a regional cultural resource when offering classes, workshops, dances and performances in the visual and performing arts.
 The park is known for its Streamline Moderne architecture, an antique Dentzel carousel and its historic Spanish Ballroom, as well as for its children's theater and social dance programs.
 Visitors also come to the park to participate in its festivals and events, which include the Washington Folk Festival and a Family Day.

 The NPS maintains a visitors center and conducts park history tours.
 More than 350,000 people attend events and participate in instructional activities at the park during each year.

 History

-Chautauqua
+19th century

-Edwin and Edward Baltzley, writers, inventors, industrialists, and real estate developers, hoped to build upon the banks of the Potomac River a suburban community free of the urban pollution of late-nineteenth century Washington.
-In order to compete with other suburban developments, the Baltzley twins planned a series of opulent attractions for their would-be community.
+Twin brothers Edwin and Edward Baltzley—writers, inventors, industrialists, and real estate developers—hoped to build upon the banks of the Potomac River a suburban community free of the urban pollution of late 19th-century Washington.
+To compete with other suburban developments, the Baltzleys planned a series of opulent attractions for their would-be community.

-On February 24, 1891, the Baltzley twins incorporated the National Chautauqua of Glen Echo, the 53rd such assembly, and immediately set to building a stone citadel of culture to complement their real estate and resort enterprises.
+On February 24, 1891, the Baltzleys incorporated the National Chautauqua of Glen Echo, the 53rd such assembly, and set to building a stone citadel of culture to complement their real estate and resort enterprises.
 Opened on June 16, 1891, their arts and culture program included lectures and concerts in a 6,000-seat amphitheater; special classes in Bible studies, Greek, and Hebrew; physical training regimens; and university extension courses.
-Hundreds flocked to the site to picnic, attend lectures on American history by Jane Meade Welch, courses on ancient Egypt by Lysander Dickerman, and concerts by John Philip Sousa and his band.
-Clara Barton, encouraged by the Baltzleys, not only located her home and the American Red Cross headquarters at Glen Echo, but she presided over the Women's Executive Committee for the Chautauqua itself.
+Hundreds flocked to the site to picnic and to attend lectures on American history by Jane Meade Welch, courses on ancient Egypt by Lysander Dickerman, and concerts by John Philip Sousa and his band.
+Clara Barton, encouraged by the Baltzleys, located her home and the American Red Cross headquarters at Glen Echo and also presided over the Women's Executive Committee for the Chautauqua itself.
 The inaugural season's success warranted an extension well into August.